Law School Committee on Academic Staff Issues (CASI) Bylaws

-- The CASI shall consist of 9 voting members from two districts, clinicians (4 members) and all other academic staff areas (5 members) (representing a variety of units within the Law School to the best extent possible: Administration; Lecturer; Legal Writing; Library; Specialist, etc.
+- A. The CASI shall consist of 9 voting elected members from two election districts, clinicians (4 members) and all other academic staff areas (5 members) (representing a variety of units within the Law School to the best extent possible: Administration; Lecturer; Legal Writing; Library; Specialist; etc.

-- The Dean or designee shall be a non-voting member ex officio.
+- B. The Dean or designee shall be a non-voting member ex officio.

-- The Associate Dean for Administration shall be a non-voting ex officio member.
+- C. The Associate Dean for Administration shall be a non-voting ex officio member.

-- Vacancies shall be filled by appointment of the Dean based on recommendation by the Committee, in such a way as to assure functional area balance on the committee, to the extent possible.
-The appointed member shall remain on the Committee until the next selection of appointees for that seat.
+- C. Vacancies shall be filled by appointment of the Dean based on recommendation by the Committee, in such a way as to assure functional area balance on the Committee, to the extent possible.
+The appointed member shall remain on the Committee until the next election for that seat.

 - Standing subcommittees: Standing subcommittees may be established as needed.